 • The API returns a 200 OK response with objects containing the requested models.

 For more details about these APIs, see AI Agent Studio API.
-You can download here a Postman collection for AI Agent Studio - custom model definitions which contain example API calls to connect to the model Definition API.
+You can download here a Postman collection for AI Agent Studio - custom model definitions which contain example API calls to connect to the custom models.